Susan P. Coppedge: Career

 After she graduated from law school, Coppedge clerked for U.S. District Judge William Clark O'Kelley, who served on the United States District Court for the Northern District of Georgia.

 In 1995 Coppedge joined the United States Department of Justice through the Honors Program as a trial attorney in the Environmental Enforcement Section.
 She then joined the office of the U.S. Attorney for the United States District Court for the Northern District of Georgia, initially as a special assistant U.S. Attorney and then as an Assistant U.S. Attorney.

 She was awarded a Fulbright-Ian Axford Fellowship in Public Policy in 2006.
 With the fellowship, she was able to spend six months with New Zealand's Ministry of Justice studying and evaluating the country's human trafficking laws and prosecutions.
 Coppedge continued her focus on prosecuting human trafficking cases.

 In October 2022, Coppedge joined the Council for Responsible Social Media project launched by Issue One to address the negative mental, civic, and public health impacts of social media in the United States co-chaired by former House Democratic Caucus Leader Dick Gephardt and former Massachusetts Lieutenant Governor Kerry Healey.

+Coppedge serves as executive director of the Georgia Legal Services Program.